UP | HOME

 --stop-on-error

 The --stop-on-error option will cause ltlcross to abort on the first detected error.
-This include failure to start some translator, read its output, or failure to passe the sanity checks.
+This includes failure to start some translator, read its output, or failure to pass the sanity checks.
 Timeouts are allowed unless --fail-on-time is also given.

 One use for this option is when ltlcross is used in combination with randltl to check translators on an infinite stream of formulas.